HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 In the meantime: Close off unused rooms, use space heaters safely (never unattended), let faucets drip if temps drop below 20°F to prevent pipe freezing.

-Goal: 2-4 hours for true emergencies (no heat below 32°F, gas smell, CO alarm)
+Our goal: 2-4 hours for real emergencies (no heat when it's below freezing, gas smell, CO alarm going off)

-On-call techs: Usually 2-3 hours from dispatch to arrival
+On-call techs: Usually takes 2-3 hours from when we dispatch to when we show up at your door

-Honest triage: If your situation isn't dangerous, we'll tell you it's safe to wait until morning for faster/scheduled service.
+Honest advice: If your situation isn't dangerous, we'll tell you it's safe to wait til morning.
+You'll get faster service that way anyways.

-Why we're honest about wait times: Other companies promise "1-hour service!" then make you wait 6 hours anyway.
+Why we tell you the truth about wait times: Other companies in Chicagoland promise "1 hour service!" then make you wait 6 hours.
+That's not right.
 We'd rather set realistic expectations.
-If we say 3 hours and arrive in 2, you're happy.
-If we say 1 hour and show up in 3, you're angry (rightfully).
+If we say 3 hours and get there in 2, your happy.
+If we say 1 hour and show up in 3, your mad—and you should be.

-We don't hide the ball.
-Here's exactly what emergency service costs compared to scheduled.
+We don't hide nothing.
+Instead, here's exactly what emergency service costs vs scheduled.
+Spoiler alert—it's the same price.

 | Service | Scheduled | Emergency |